Browser does not support script.

 Compulsory module

 This module will introduce you to key ideas and concepts in the study of language and society.
-While looking at ways of analysing differences in language, you will look at variations in phonetics, lexicon, grammar and register.
-You will also consider how language is used to reflect and construct social identities like social class, gender, sexuality and more.
+You will explore how language varies across different settings and users.
+While looking at ways of analysing differences in language, you will investigate variations in phonetics, lexicon, grammar and register.
+You will also consider how language is used to reflect and construct social identities.

 Credits: 20